 There is not a whole lot you can do to 100 percent prevent IMT or its nasty sister disease, IMHA, from affecting your dog.
 There are, however, things you can do to lessen the likelihood.

-Follow the above and make the right decisions for your dog in terms of healthy diet, proper supplements, exercise, mental stimulation, vaccine protocol, and limit chemical exposure.
+Follow the above and make the right decisions for your dog in terms of a healthy diet, proper supplements, exercise, mental stimulation, vaccine protocol, and limit chemical exposure.

 Blood Draws Protocol